Code-Insights-Initiative/code-insights-initiative.github.io/README.md

 Novice programmers would greately benefit by getting code reviewed by more experienced developers.
 Understanding the tradeoffs across different implementations from performance, extensibility and maintainability offers a more enriching experience in the path to learning software development.

-As part of Code Insights Initiative, we offer a collaborative environment novice programmers to learn and master the craft of software development by engaging with professionals.
+As part of Code Insights Initiative, we offer a collaborative environment for novice programmers to learn and master the craft of software development by engaging with professionals.

 For the keen and interested, please read the [background leading the code insights initiative](background.md).